 Great Tips, but I think My Fur Needs a Wash

-If your faux fur blanket, throw or pillowcase needs to be washed, here's how to do it.
+If you need to wash your faux fur blanket, throw, or pillowcase, here's how to do it.

 How to Spot Clean Faux Fur Blankets, Throws, and Pillowcases